je-suis-tm/quant-trading/README.md

 ### 5.Awesome oscillator

-Awesome oscillator is similar to MACD oscillator.
-Both of them are considered as momentum strategies which focus on the game of moving average.
-Instead of taking simple moving average on close price, awesome moving average is based on the mean of high and low price.
-Apart from the traditional moving average divergence, there is additional way for awesome oscillator to generate signals, which is called saucer.
-Saucer is slightly more complex to implement but it has the power to beat the slow response of the traditional divergence.
-Generally speaking, a faster response doesn't guarantee a more profitable or less risky outcome.
+Awesome oscillator is an upgraded version of MACD oscillator.
+It is one of those momentum strategies focusing on the game of moving average.
+Instead of taking simple moving average on close price, awesome moving average is derived from the mean of high and low price.
+Similar to MACD oscillator, it takes both short term and long term moving averages to construct the oscillator.

+There are various strategies for awesome oscillator to generate signals, such as traditional moving average divergence, twin peaks and saucer.
+Twin peaks is just one of the many names of bottom W pattern.
+The pattern recognition will be covered in another chapter so the main focus of this chapter is saucer.
+Saucer is slightly more complex to implement than the traditional divergence.
+In return, saucer has the power to beat the slow response of the traditional divergence.
+Generally speaking, a faster response may sound awesome, but it does not guarantee a less risky outcome or a more profitable outcome.
+Hence, we will take MACD oscillator as a control group, to test if awesome oscillator can actually outperform MACD oscillator.

 The rules of awesome oscillator could be found in <a href=https://www.tradingview.com/wiki/Awesome_Oscillator_(AO)>TradingView</a>.